logo

 • COMFORTABLE GRIP HANDLES: Equipped with ergonomically designed grips, our walker ensures a comfortable experience, reducing hand and wrist fatigue during prolonged use.

-• DURABLE & SMOOTH MOBILITY: This premium walker boasts 5-inch flat-free wheels that glide smoothly over most surfaces, accompanied by a pair of rear glider caps and ski glides for enhanced maneuverability.
+• DURABLE & SMOOTH MOBILITY: This premium walker boasts 5-inch flat-free wheels that glide smoothly over most surfaces.

 • ADJUSTABLE FOR ALL USERS: With easy-click height adjustments, this folding walker caters to individuals of every height.
 It adjusts from 33” to 40”.